suren3141/codemaniav2/helping_mario/README.md

 ### Output Format

 For each test case, output a single integer $m$ which denotes the maximum number of pipes that can be fit inside the bag.

+## General Note :

+- Problems may not be rendered properly in github at it doens't support latex equation format
+- Refer solve.py for the optimal solution
+- Refer naive.py for naive solution
+- Refer input and output folders for the input and the corresponding output